 What to pack for the Camino de Santiago

-What I Brought And Didn’t Need
+What I Brought And Did Not Need

 If you are a serious hiker, you’ll probably have heard of Compeed, a popular blister bandaid brand.
 My sister, who works at a pharmacy, brought me three different kinds of Compeed, and thank God I didn’t need a single one of them!
 I gave a couple of them away, and of course I held on to them in case I’d develop a blister, which luckily I didn’t.
 Since I saw Compeed band aids in every single pharmacy along the Camino (I am sure Compeed makes most of their sales right there), I wouldn’t buy them before the hike, and instead pick them up along the way if needed.
 People do swear by them though, so if you’re prone to getting blisters, you might want to add them to your Camino de Santiago packing list (they’re small and very light).

 Well, I am a bit torn about this one, since I guess I could’ve had it much worse.
-I ended up using my amazing Frogg Togg rain outfit only twice throughout the entire walk, on my first day in the Pyrenees and on Day 9 when I walked from Najera to Santo Domingo, but I kept the gear despite the summery temperatures in September because I was told Galicia could be quite rainy and I was afraid I might end up walking a couple of days in heavy rain towards the end of the trip.
+I ended up using my amazing Frogg Togg rain outfit only two times throughout the entire walk, on my first day in the Pyrenees and on Day 9 when I walked from Najera to Santo Domingo, but I kept the gear despite the summery temperatures in September because I was told Galicia could be quite rainy and I was afraid I might end up walking a couple of days in heavy rain towards the end of the trip.

 The reason why I’m torn about thinking I could’ve done without this gear is because the pants and jacket (both worn over your normal gear) did serve me very well when it did rain, and since my legs didn’t get wet at all, I wasn’t freezing in the rain like some other hikers who only had a poncho, and whose pants and shoes got soaked.

-But then a rain poncho, worn over your clothes, would’ve been lighter and would have taken up less space in my backpack.
+But a rain poncho, worn over your clothes, would’ve been lighter and would have taken up less space in my backpack.